JoeyLeoBen/Intel_Website_Review_NLP_Analysis/README.md

 ---

 ## **Project Background**
-Empowering Intel to proactively identify and engage dissatisfied customers will not only bolster brand reputation but also unlock potential revenue opportunities.
+Empowering Intel to proactively identify and engage dissatisfied customers will not only improve brand reputation, and unlock potential revenue opportunities.

-Moreover, integrating machine learning solutions can greatly reduce dependence on expensive and time-intensive surveys conducted by outsourced marketing firms.
+By integrating machine learning's ability to serve in the moment of live interaction, Intel can greatly reduce dependence on expensive and time-intensive surveys.

-This analysis is particularly beneficial for **call center managers and customer experience teams** focused on elevating service quality and boosting customer satisfaction.
+This analysis is particularly beneficial for **call center managers and customer experience teams** focused on elevating service quality and improving customer satisfaction.
 It provides:

-- **Actionable Insights:** The classification model pinpoints critical factors influencing customer satisfaction and highlights specific areas for targeted improvement.
-- **Strategic Guidance:** Offers a robust, data-driven framework to optimize call center operations, reduce customer churn, and enhance overall service efficiency.

 ---

 ## **Executive Summary**

 ### **Key Findings**
-The analysis reveals that customer reviews do have predictive power to predict customer satisfaction.

 - The model demonstrated solid generalization performance, achieving a weighted F1 score of 0.74 on the k-fold training data and 0.76 on unseen test data, indicating effective predictive capability beyond the training set.